 The directors of construction companies report that their capacities are used up to 93 %, which is a common situation in the industry for this time of year.
 Traditionally, utilisation is expected to fall slightly in the first quarter of 2025, to around 85 %, due to seasonal conditions.

 2025 should be a year of recovery.
-CEOs of construction companies expect a positive
+Construction company executives expect positive changes that could contribute to market stabilisation and industry-wide growth.

 The data are based on Quarterly analysis of the Czech construction industry Q4/2024 prepared by the analytical company CEEC Research, which is published in full on www.ceec.eu.